ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 You can also fork [TheDiscordian/browser-ipfs-chat](https://github.com/TheDiscordian/browser-ipfs-chat) on GitHub, and it'll be ready to test right away!
 If you want to deploy your own version, simply edit `index.html` and follow the setup information below.

-The libraries used in this example are [`js-ipfs`](https://github.com/ipfs/js-ipfs/blob/master/docs/BROWSERS.md) and bootstrap (just their minified css).
+The libraries used in this example are [`js-ipfs`](https://github.com/ipfs/js-ipfs/blob/master/docs/BROWSERS.md) and Bootstrap (just their minified CSS).
 If you want a newer version of `js-ipfs`, feel free to download [this one here](https://cdn.jsdelivr.net/npm/ipfs/dist/index.min.js) to use the latest version available 😃.

 Let's take a look at how this works.